sophiecchen/personal-website/work/ctf-walkthroughs/tryhackme/digital-forensics-case-b4dm755.md

 The following scenario emulates a situation where a physical drive, connected to a write blocker, is attached.
 EFS encryption is a type of filesystem-level encryption provided by Windows on NTFS file systems.
 We can detect the presence of EFS encryption with the following steps:
 1. Open FTK Imager and go to `File -> Add  Evidence Item...`
-2. Choose `Physical Drive` as the selected source and `Microsoft Virtual Disk` as the selected drive.
+2. Choose "Physical Drive" as the selected source and "Microsoft Virtual Disk" as the selected drive.
 Click `Finish`.
 3. Go to `File -> Detect EFS Encryption` to see whether there is EFS encryption on the drive.

 <details>